turingschool-examples/little-esty-shop/README.md

 - Then we selected one member to fork and clone the respo so we had our own copy to begin working.
 They invited the rest of the team as collaborators and created a Github Projects page for time and project management.
 (That's when we also adopted the very snazzy name of `Team JazzyCoders` as can be seen [here](https://github.com/users/hadyematar23/projects/1).

 Step 3: Heroku Setup
-- Next, we set up the connection to Heroku.
+- Next, we set up the connection to `Heroku`.
 Here we encountered a few snags but with the documentation and notes from previous projects we were able to solve those problems.

 Step 4: Design the Schema
 - We then moved on to designing the database schema and determining relationships between tables.
 By using `dbdesigner.net` we were able to better visualize the rows and rows of data we were looking at in the CSV files.